 Many mums turn to blogging to turn their passion into their profession.
 And it’s not too difficult to do that.
 They are “naturals” at building a community around their blog, and selling a product to an engaged audience is not a problem.

 Other times mum do it the other way around.
 They turn to blogging after they started a small business to connect their first customers into fans.

 The world of tech seems quite daunting to many mums and I don’t blame them.
 Who cares about Google Analytics when your priority is to cook a dinner for four?
 But when it comes to adapting to new things, mums make great improvements.
 “I’m definitely more confident with tech,” shares Linda with me.
 “I’ve learnt how to use Instagram.
 I like that it’s more visual than Facebook.”

 There is no end to learning new skills with blogging.
 Learning about WordPress, social media platforms, photography and photo editing are just a few of many.
 They open new possibilities not just for self-expression but also for job openings.

-I always knew mums were superwomen.
+I always knew mums were superwomen – not speaking of mum bloggers!
 It’s about time the world recognised that and helped them share their potential.